AnyChart/docs.anychart.com/Maps/Maps_List.md

 [Here](http://cdn.anychart.com/geodata/countries/usa/usa_mainland.js) we've got a map of the whole United States.
 <br>
-To reference the JavaScript file, write the link inside a <script> tag in the <head> section of your web page.
+To reference the JavaScript file, write the link inside a "script" tag in the "head" section of your web page.

 ```
 <script src="http://cdn.anychart.com/geodata/countries/usa/usa_mainland.js"></script>